People who practice edging bring themselves to the brink, or edge, of climax, then back off for several seconds or minutes.

 When you’re ready, begin penetration again.
 Repeat the cycle until you want to orgasm.

-People who have a vagina can benefit from edging in much the same way as people who have a penis.
+People who have a vagina can benefit from edging much like people who have a penis.
 You just have different techniques you can use.

 For example, you can ask your partner to stop thrusting as you near orgasm.
 Then, after a short break, they can begin thrusting again.